Seirdy/seirdy.one/content/posts/website-best-practices.md

 Tap targets should be at least 44 pixels tall and wide [according to the WCAG](https://www.w3.org/TR/WCAG22/#target-size-enhanced); this is large enough to easily tap on a touch&shy;screen.
 The WCAG makes an exception for inline targets, like links in a paragraph.

-Google has far more aggressive recommendations: it recommends raising the limit 48 pixels regardless of whether tap targets are inline, going so far as to make tap target size a ranking factor in search.
+Google has far more aggressive recommen&shy;dations: it recommends raising the limit 48 pixels regardless of whether tap targets are inline, going so far as to make tap target size a ranking factor in search.

 On lists without visible bullets, I dropped the default indentation.
 I had to find other ways to ensure adequate tap-target size _and_ provide sufficient space for readers with hand-tremors to scroll.
 Some examples: